 Essays which are not on topic, which fail to answer the essay question or which violate the above stated contest rules will not be considered.

 Participants will upload their essays (as a Word or PDF file) through an online form.
 Files should be named lastname_firstname

-Four winners will receive a prize of $50, book prizes from Canada’s History and the University of Manitoba Department of History, and have their essay published on the Canada’s History’s website.
+Four winners will receive a prize of $150 each, book prizes from Canada’s History and the University of Manitoba Department of History, and have their essay published on the Canada’s History’s website.

 Skip social share links